Getting Car Insurance For A Lease Car

 With car leasing you may have questions about insurance policies and who is responsible for insuring your vehicle.
 This quick and easy guide will help clear things up and hopefully answer any questions you might have.

-As standard insurance is not included in the monthly payments for a car leasing contract, it is the responsibility of the individual or business leasing the vehicle to arrange insurance - similar to if you were purchasing a car on finance.
+As standard insurance is not included in the monthly payments for a car leasing contract, it is the responsibility of the individual or business leasing the vehicle to arrange insurance - a similar process to purchasing a car on finance.

 You must take out a fully comprehensive insurance policy for your leased vehicle.

 For personal contract hire agreements, the person taking out the agreement must be the main policy holder or a named driver on the insurance certificate.

-For business contract hire agreements, the insurance certificate should be in the company name / director's name.
+For business contract hire agreements, the insurance certificate should be in the company name or the director's name.

 For our personal and business lease customers the finance company is the registered owner of the vehicle, not you.
 So, when applying for insurance for your new lease car you simply need to inform your insurer of this fact.
 If you don't, it can cause confusion with some insurance providers as their system is set up on the assumption that you own the car you’re getting a quote on.
 It shouldn't make a difference to the price but make sure they know from the start.

 Car insurance premiums can be costly and are something that almost everybody begrudges paying.
 However, with a little know-how you can make considerable savings on your insurance payments and smash that standard first quote out of the park.
 See some helpful tips below: